88lex/sasync/README.md

 - `rc_check` checks if the source and destination are TDs, MDs, shared folders or local.
 This then determines if SAs are used for the source and adjusts flags accordingly

+- You can now choose to exit or continue when source-destination remotes are bad

 There are a few other changes but these are the big ones.

 **IMPORTANT**:

+- When upgrading you can overwrite local files/changes by running

+  `git fetch`
+  `git reset --hard origin/develop`
+  `cp sasync.conf.default sasync.conf`
+  `chmod +x sasync`
+  `./sasync set.p8`
+  Then edit sasync.conf

 - ==>  If this is your first time running sasync then copy `sasync.conf.default` to `sasync.conf`.
 If you are updating sasync then double check `sasync.conf.default` to see if there are any new settings.